Spin-Orbit Misalignments of Eccentric Black Hole Mergers in AGN Disks: Models

 \subsection{AGN Disk Model}

 We consider the \citetalias{Sirko03} disk model for a range of SMBH masses ($10^6$–$10^9 \, \rm M_{\odot}$), computed with the \texttt{pAGN} package \citep{pAGN}.
 The \citetalias{Sirko03} model extends the classical \citet{Shakura73} thin-disk framework to parsec scales while preventing fragmentation by enforcing marginal stability ($Q \gtrsim 1$) through additional heating.
 This prescription produces disks that are hotter and denser at large radii than standard $\alpha$-disks, with opacity transitions accounted for using tabulated opacity tables \citep{Semenov03,Badnell05}.
 Compared to other prescriptions, such as the \citet{Thompson05} model, the \citetalias{Sirko03} disks are systematically denser, particularly in their inner regions, between $10^2-10^4 \, \rm R_s$, where $R_s$ is the Schwarzschild radius.
 This makes \citetalias{Sirko03} a natural choice to highlight the regime in which alignment can take place most efficiently when merging binaries are embedded in the densest parts of AGN disks.
+In environments where embedded compact objects provide significant local heating, the disk may naturally approach a marginally stable configuration as well \citep[e.g.][]{2025MNRAS.537.3396E}, further motivating the focus on the \citetalias{Sirko03} prescription.
 As standard parameters in \texttt{pAGN}, we set the viscosity to $\alpha = 0.01$ and the Eddington fraction to $l_{\rm E} = 0.5$.